Eroxen/Quack/README.md

 ### Additional functions
 `/function quack:api/scoreboard/pitch_yaw_to_quaternion` and `/function quack:api/storage/pitch_yaw_to_quaternion` only convert the pitch and yaw of an euler angle to a quaternion.
 This is functionally equivalent to calling `euler_to_quaternion` with roll set to 0, but runs fewer commands.

+`/function quack:api/scoreboard/multiply_quaternions_unnormalised` and `/function quack:api/storage/multiply_quaternions_unnormalised` multiply the quaternions without applying normalisation to the resulting quaternion.
+This can be useful when your inputs are already unnormalised, but can also lead to issues if applied repeatedly, as the quaternion's norm can slowly increase/decrease due to precision errors.

 `/function quack:api/storage/executing_entity_rotation_to_quaternion` converts the rotation of the entity that executed the function to a quaternion in storage.
 This is just a wrapper for `quack:api/storage/pitch_yaw_to_quaternion` that first copies the entity's `Rotation` to storage.

 ### Final note